vishapoberon/compiler/ReadMe.md

   1. Install pre-requisites such as git, gcc, static C libraries, diff utils.
   2. Clone the repository and run 'make full'.
-  3. Optionally install to a system directory such as /opt or /usr/local/share.
+  3. Optionally install to a system directory such as /opt or /usr/local/share with 'make install'.
   4. Set your PATH variable to include the compiler binary.

 These are detailed below: